Lawmakers warn of possible China role in data center protests

 - What to Watch Next

-- Watch for administration responses or committee hearings that clarify foreign influence findings.
+- Watch for administration responses or hearings on foreign influence in infrastructure permitting processes.

 Perspectives on this story